 The Woodstock Wildlife Sanctuary

 OverviewThe Woodstock Wildlife Sanctuary is approximately three hectares of natural scrub conserved to showcase some Australian native animals.
-Secure fencing was erected in 2007 and Red-necked Wallabies, Swamp Wallabies and a Tammar Wallaby were introduced.
+Since 2007, rescued Red-necked Wallabies, Swamp Wallabies and a Tammar Wallaby have called the Sanctuary home.

-In May 2013, we welcomed five kangaroos to the Sanctuary.
-Eden, Maple, Rawnsely, Prairie and Abraham are Western Grey Kangaroos who were rescued and introduced to our sanctuary.
-Together with our dear Western Grey Kangaroo, Dusty, and friendly emu, Maverick, they are the ones greeting you at our feeding sessions.
+Our Western Grey Kangaroos are Eden, Maple, Rawnsely, Prairie and Abraham.
+Together with our dear Western Grey Kangaroo, Dusty, and friendly emu, Maverick, you are sure to get a warm greeting at our feeding sessions.

 In early 2021 we welcomed two new rescue orphan kangaroos, Rooby and Clare.